incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 format your response as a markdown table with columns: Tool | Use Case | Free Tier
 ```

-> from Google's Gemini prompting guide and Anthropic docs both. this is maybe the most consistently useful rule in production.
+this is maybe the most consistently useful rule in production.

-## RULE 8: Long prompt ≠ better prompt
+# RULE 8: Long prompt ≠ better prompt

 a lot of people think writing more = getting more. not true.